AllenSWDB/allenswdb.github.io/databook/glossary.md

 Bipolar cell
   A subset of VIP cell with a bipolar dendritic arbor.
 See {term}`VIP cell`.

+CCF
+Common Coordinate Framework
+  The CCF is a a standard 3D reference space for the mouse brain that enables spatial integration of data across modalities.

 Cre line
   The Cre-lox system is a site-specific recombinase technology..
 Cre-recombinase is a tyrosine site-specific recombinase that catalyzes the recombination of